deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/avalanche-DAO.md

 - `Author` which is an address from the account that create a proposal.
 - `Id` that will help us to identify a proposal.
 - `Name` of the proposal.
-- `Creation date` that allow us to set a period of time for allow the voting.
+- `Creation date` is a feature that allows us to specify a time limit for voting.
 - `Voting options` in this case we will keep it simple(Yes / NO).
-- `Number of Votes` for Yes and Votes for No this will allow us set an status for the proposal when number of votes for any option be greater than fifty percent.
+- `Number of Votes` for Yes and Votes for No this will allow us set a status for the proposal when number of votes for any option be greater than fifty percent.
-- `Status for the Proposal` this options will be Accepted, Rejected, Pending.
+- `Status for the Proposal` this options will be Accepted, Rejected and Pending.

 For the voting options and the proposal status we will use an enums types.

-Enums can be used to create custom types with a finite set of 'constant values'.[see more about enums](https://docs.soliditylang.org/en/v0.8.7/types.html#enums)
+Enums are useful for creating custom types with a finite number of `constant values`.[see more about enums](https://docs.soliditylang.org/en/v0.8.7/types.html#enums)

 ```CPP
 enum VotingOptions { Yes, No }
 enum Status { Accepted, Rejected, Pending }
 ```

-for the other proposal properties we can use an struct type.
+We can use a struct type for the remaining proposal properties.
-Structs alow us to define a custom group of properties. [see more about structs](https://docs.soliditylang.org/en/v0.8.7/types.html#structs)
+Structs allow us to define a custom group of properties. [see more about structs](https://docs.soliditylang.org/en/v0.8.7/types.html#structs)

 ```CPP